MiladGhanbari/Model-Selection-Approaches__Body-Fat-Estimates/README.md

-# Model Selection Approaches for Body Fat Prediction
+# Model Selection Approaches for Body Fat Estimates
-Several model selection strategies were implemneted to find the best model fit to predict body fat composition.
+Several model selection strategies were implemented to find the best model fit to estimate body fat composition.